Cyclades Islands Yacht Charter Guide | Greece

 For a picturesque beach setting, sail for Chryssopigi, where this small and quiet bay offers beautiful clear waters for swimming and one of the best taverns on the island nearby for drinks and food of a traditional feel!
 In the evening, head to the centre of town for a more exuberant atmosphere and a great bar called Cosi.
 Here you will find fantastic drinks made with traditional Greek spirits and juicy exotic fruits.

 The very proximity of these islands, the interesting sailing conditions, and the unbelievable beauty on offer makes this region one of the most desirable chartering destinations in the world.
-Boatbookings offers years of experience sailing in these islands and personal knowledge of the yachts we offer.
-We can find you the ideal charter yacht, be it bareboat, crewed, sail, motor or catamaran.
+Boatbookings offers years of experience sailing in Cycladic islands and personal knowledge of the yachts we offer.
+We can find you the ideal charter yacht; be it a crewed motor, catamaran, sail or bareboat.